-The countdown for DU JAT 2017 is on the verge of ending as the test is scheduled for Sunday, July 9, 2017.
-If you are serious about cracking one among the 1162 seats offered at the 15 colleges of Delhi University, you must have prepared hard for the exam.
+The countdown for DU JAT 2018 is on the verge of ending as the test is scheduled for Friday, June 22, 2018.
+BBA aspirants who are serious about cracking one among the 1162 seats offered at the 15 colleges of Delhi University, must have prepared hard for the exam.
 DU JAT is one of the most coveted BBA entrance exams.
 To help you take the exam with a better and well-prepared state of mind, this article brings to you the last minute preparation tips and the instructions for the exam day.

 Following pointers must be noted by the test takers before going for the test.

-Don’t forget the Admit Card – Your DU JAT 2017 Admit Card is the must carry document for the exam.
-The admit card has been made available from July 4, 2017, from the official website of DU JAT.
+Don’t forget the Admit Card – Your DU JAT 2018 Admit Card is the must carry document for the exam.
+The admit card has been made available from June 18, 2018, from the official website of University of Delhi.
 It is the mandatory document to be carried at the test centre without which candidates will not be allowed to appear for the exam.

-Check again for the correct test centre – You will not be allowed to take the test in any other test centre apart from the one mentioned in your Admit Card.
-You can visit the test centre in advance to be sure of the exact location and estimated time it takes to reach the location.
+Confirm test centre – Candidates will not be allowed to take the test in any other test centre apart from the one mentioned in the DU JAT 2018 Admit Card.
+Test takers may visit the test centre in advance to be sure of the exact location and the estimated time it takes to reach the location.

-Items not to be carried in the test centre – You would not be allowed to carry electronic computing devices such as calculators, mobile phones, stray pieces of paper, books, notebooks to name a few.
+Items not to be carried in the test centre – Candidates are not be allowed to carry any personal or electronic computing devices such as calculators, mobile phones, stray pieces of paper, books, notebooks to name a few.
+They are only allowed to carry pen or pencil side the test centre.

-Note the marking scheme – For each correct answer, 3 marks will be awarded and for each wrong answer, 1 mark would be deducted.
+Note the marking scheme – For each correct answer, four marks will be awarded and for each wrong answer, one mark would be deducted.
 Un-attempted questions will be given zero marks.
-Hence be absolutely sure about the accuracy of the answer in order to avoid losing marks through negative marking.
+Hence candidates need to be absolutely sure about the accuracy of the answer in order to avoid losing marks through negative marking.

-Do the rough work in the sheet provided – You have to do the rough work on the sheet provided.
-Make sure that you submit the rough sheet at the end of the exam and write your DU JAT 2017 roll number on it.
+- Do the rough work in the sheet provided – Test takers have to do the rough work on the sheet provided.
+Make sure that you submit the rough sheet at the end of the exam and write your DU JAT 2018 roll number on it.

-Do not leave the test hall before schedule – You would not be allowed to leave the test centre unless the invigilator allows you to.
-Even if you complete your exam prior to schedule, utilise the time in revising the answers and ensure that your admit card has been signed by the invigilator.
+Do not leave the test hall before schedule – Candidates would not be allowed to leave the test centre before two hours.
+Even if they complete the exam prior to schedule, they may utilise the time in revising the answers and ensure that their admit card has been signed by the invigilator.

 Exam taking strategy